ygqygq2/charts/fastdfs-nginx/README.md

 ## Persistence

-The [MySQL](https://hub.docker.com/_/mysql/) image stores the MySQL data and configurations at the `/var/fdfs` path of the container.
+The [FastDFS image](https://github.com/ygqygq2/fastdfs-nginx) stores the data and configurations at the `/var/fdfs` path of the container.

 By default persistence is enabled, and a PersistentVolumeClaim is created and mounted in that directory.
 As a result, a persistent volume will need to be defined: